-Description: Collaborate with community and Lake Land College programs and services to address barriers to post-secondary education.
-This will involve seeking out social service directories for our areas, and creating a directory of other businesses and organizations that provide a service to pre-college students.
-This list will be used as a resource to collaborate services to these students (YMCA services, financial literacy education at area banks, transportation resources, etc.).
+Strategy: Incorporate Community Support for Students Unit Objective: S.1: Collaborate with community agencies to provide support for students beyond college service Requestor: Lori Ohnesorge, Casey Harley, Julie Gosnell, Molly Myracle, Kim Manion address barriers to directories for our a provide a service to prate with community and Lake Land College programs and s post-secondary education.
+This will involve seeking out social reas, and creating a directory of other businesses and organiz pre-college students.
+This list will be used as a resource to co udents (YMCA services, financial literacy education at area bas urces, etc.). service zations that ollaborate

-Strategy: Student Transition

-Unit Objective: A.1: Improve retention, persistence, and completion

-Requestor: Leslie DeVore

-Description: Adult education staff will integrate transition activities into all adult education programming.
-This will include the addition of a new career class, resume assistance, and post-secondary recruitment activities in all adult ed classes.
-Adult education staff will work with students to create a transistion plan.
+Strategy: Student Transition Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Leslie DeVore programming.
+This post-secondary recr education staff will integrate transition activities into all adult e will include the addition of a new career class, resume assista ruitment activities in all adult ed classes.
+Adult education staf ate a transistion plan. ance, and